amotivv-inc/memory-box-inference/USER_GUIDE.md

 **Request flow:**
 1. Client sends request with JWT token and user ID
-2. Proxy authenticates and authorizes the request
+2. Gateway authenticates and authorizes the request
-3. Proxy selects the appropriate API key
+3. Gateway selects the appropriate API key
-4. Proxy forwards the request to OpenAI
+4. Gateway forwards the request to AI provider
-5. Proxy receives and processes the response
+5. Gateway receives and processes the response
-6. Proxy logs usage data
+6. Gateway logs usage data
-7. Proxy returns the response to the client
+7. Gateway returns the response to the client

 **How to use them:**
 - Make POST requests to `/v1/responses`
 - Include required headers (Authorization, X-User-ID)
 - Optionally include X-Session-ID for session tracking
-- Format request body according to OpenAI's Responses API
+- Format request body according to AI provider's API
 - Handle streaming or non-streaming responses as needed

 ### Conversation Context